-Operating profits before tax amounted to CZK 11,851 thsnd. compared to a profit of CZK 149,889 thsnd. as of June 30, 2022.
+Operating profits before tax amounted to a loss of CZK -15,699 thsnd. compared to a profit of CZK 151,611 thsnd. as of June 30, 2022.

-Financial expenses amounted to CZK 28,547 thsnd. as of June 30, 2023 compared to CZK 20,983 thsnd. as of June 30, 2022.
-The increase is primarily due to an increase in the nominal value of bank loans compared to June 30, 2022.
+Financial expenses amounted to CZK 46,140 thsnd. as of June 30, 2023 compared to CZK 47,120 thsnd. as of June 30, 2022.

-The development of the Czech economy promises stabilization, a higher demand of the institutional investors for buying properties for further rent was recorded and the long-term lack of supply for purchased housing plays a significant role in the real estate market, so it can be assumed that real estate prices in existing apartment buildings may rise slightly again in the second half of 2023.
+The development of the Czech economy promises stabilization, a higher demand from institutional investors for buying properties for further rent was recorded, and the long-term lack of supply for domestic housing plays a significant role on the real estate market, so it can be assumed that real estate prices in existing apartment buildings may rise slightly again in the second half of 2023.